jetlow345/MERN-STACK-BOOKSTORE/README.md

 # MERN-stack-BookStore
-Learning React and MongoDB from Youtube and replicated one book store
+Learning MongoDB, Express.js, React and Node.js from Youtube and replicated one book store -Planning to add a chatbot into this system -Understand what is SPA(Single Page Application) and SSR (Server Side Rendering)